WTF?! There’s anti-freeze in my moisturizer?!

 Propylene Glycol is one of those fellas that sound scary as hell.
 But when you look at it through science’s eyes, it’s just a little misunderstood molecule that doesn’t do anyone any harm.

 Don’t take my word for it.
 Here’s what science has to say about Propylene Glycol:

-What The Heck Is Propylene Glycol?
+What Is Propylene Glycol?

-- Stability: it keep your lotions from freezing at low temperatures and melting at high ones.
+- Stability: It keep your lotions from freezing at low temperatures and melting at high ones.

-- Solvent: it helps dissolve other ingredients.
+- Solvent: It helps dissolve other ingredients in the formula.

 Is Propylene Glycol Dangerous?